raian-antunes/raian-antunes/README.md

 # 👋 Hi, I'm Raian!

 I'm from São José, SC, Brazil.
-I'm a front-end developer with over 10 years of experience in frontend development.
+I'm a javascript developer with over 10 years of experience in development.
 I graduated in Computer Science from UNISUL in 2013.

 ---